 Conjunctions used in clauses of condition include even if, if, in case, in the event that, in case, only if, provided, providing, unless, whether or not.

 - If he were not such a heavy smoker, he would be alive today.

 - I will dine with you, provided you pay the bill.

 - I’m going to take away your television unless you pay me back the money.

-- Despite her parents’ objections, she insisted on marrying him.
+- Despite her parents’ objections, she insisted on driving fast.

 - The wife is fat and short, while the husband is skinny and tall.